EENI Global Business School

 1. To analyze the Bahraini Economy and Foreign Trade

-3. To explore the Bahraini trade relations with the country of the student
+3. To explore the Bahraini trade relations with the student's country

 4. To know the Bahraini Trade Agreements